 Overall, it was an amazing experience and one we’ll never forget.
 And it was a fantastic deal!
 The cost was 18 euros per person and it included everything we mentioned.
 A heads-up, the wine pours were full glasses with refills included if desired.
 If you’re traveling in Tuscany, we highly recommend this Tuscan wine tasting.

 Thank you to our lovely Tuscan wine tasting hostess, Valentina, and our fabulous Airbnb hostess, Anna, both of whom made our trip extra special.
-Wishing you happy travels in Tuscan wine country!
+Wishing you happy travels in Tuscan wine country, dear reader!